Exploring Careers in the Green Industries

 Core ideas you must understand for this topic

-• Health and Safety Regulations: Understanding the Health and Safety at Work Act 1974, risk assessment procedures, and the use of personal protective equipment (PPE) to prevent accidents on construction sites.
+• Health and Safety Regulations: Understanding the Health and Safety at Work Act 1974, risk assessments, and personal protective equipment (PPE) to ensure a safe working environment.

 Learning Objectives